 Pride is about every aspect of our diverse community, respecting each and every participant, worker and service provider who make our Pride celebrations and events so special.
 Respecting those who help us deliver a safe and amazing Pride festival of events.

-2015 saw the launch of the Brighton & Hove Pride Respect Campaign.
-Working in conjunction with the Brighton & Hove LGBT Community Safety Forum, the Pride Respect Campaign celebrates the service providers in our city, ensuring not only a warm welcome but also a respectful appreciation of the work they do to make our Pride events possible.
+The Brighton & Hove Pride Respect Campaign celebrates the service providers in our city, ensuring not only a warm welcome but also a respectful appreciation of the work they do to make our Pride events possible.

 Respect for Brighton and Hove’s refuse workers, ambulance drivers and paramedics, police officers and support staff, fire crews and stewards.
 Respect for everyone working at or providing services for Brighton Pride, regardless of gender, sexuality, colour or creed.